-- e) Landscaping: Buffering, Landscaping, Open Space and Screening.
-[Both Townships and Villages unless otherwise notes] - 1) The following General Requirements apply to all development within this overlay: - Grass (seed or sod), shrubs, trees, garden planting areas or other appropriate landscaping materials shall be planted in all exterior areas.
-Other groundcover such as ivy, may be planted in exterior areas which are not occupied by required landscaping material or required for drainage. - ii) All trees required by these Development Standards or other applicable standard, shall meet the following minimum tree sizes at the time of planting: - A) Deciduous Tree: two (2)-inch caliper - B) Coniferous Tree: five (5)-feet in height - C) Shrubs and Hedges: Three (3)-feet in height - iii) The following types of trees shall be prohibited: - A) Callery Pear (Pryus.calleryana.-.any.cultivar) - B) Tree of Heaven/Ailanthus (Ailanthus.altissima) - C) White Mulberry (Morus.alba) - D) Russian Olive (Elaeagnus.angustifolia) - E) Autumn Olive (Elaeagnus.umbellate) - iv) All plants shall meet or exceed American Standards for nursery stock as set forth by the American Association of Nurserymen. - v) All trees and landscaping shall be well maintained.
+e) Landscaping: Buffering, Landscaping, Open Space and Screening.

+- 1) The following General Requirements apply to all development within this overlay: - Grass (seed or sod), shrubs, trees, garden planting areas or other appropriate landscaping materials shall be planted in all exterior areas.
+Other groundcover such as ivy, may be planted in exterior areas which are not occupied by required landscaping material or required for drainage. - ii) All trees required by these Development Standards or other applicable standard, shall meet the following minimum tree sizes at the time of planting: - A) Deciduous Tree: two (2)-inch caliper - B) Coniferous Tree: five (5)-feet in height - C) Shrubs and Hedges: Three (3)-feet in height - iii) The following types of trees shall be prohibited: - A) Callery Pear (Pryus calleryana any cultivar) - B) Tree of Heaven/Ailanthus (Ailanthus altissima) - C) White Mulberry (Morus alba) - D) Russian Olive (Elaeagnus angustifolia) - E) Autumn Olive (Elaeagnus umbellate) - iv) All plants shall meet or exceed American Standards for nursery stock as set forth by the American Association of Nurserymen. - v) All trees and landscaping shall be well maintained.
 Dead trees, shrubs and other landscaping material shall be promptly removed and, when required, shall be replaced within six (6) months. - vi) Street Trees.
 Street trees shall be provided along all roadways containing One Unit Dwellings.
 One tree shall be provided for every forty (40) linear feet of frontage, or fraction thereof, along each public right-of-way.
 The minimum spacing between trees shall be forty (40) feet for large trees, thirty (30) feet for medium trees and twenty (20) feet for small trees.
-The tree location shall be at least thirty (30) feet from street intersections, twenty (20)
+The tree location shall be at least thirty (30) feet from street intersections, twenty (20) feet from fire hydrants or utility poles, and ten (10) feet from driveways.